 It is often medical assistants who manage and analyze critical data to ensure correct patient diagnosis and care.
 Billing and coding specialists, on the other hand, keep chaos at bay by efficiently managing the huge amounts of patient information, billing records, and other data necessary to run even a small medical clinic.

 Booming Industry + Reputable Certification = Job Security

 As well as contributing to better outcomes for patients, NHA also provides a valuable service for those seeking a kickstart to their career.
-Not only will an allied health certification help you find employment faster, but you will also be far more likely to find very stable employment than in many other industries.
+Not only will an allied health certification help you find employment faster, but you will also be far more likely to find stable employment in the healthcare industry than in many other industries.

 It’s difficult to overstate the boom that the healthcare industry is going through right now.
-Spending on healthcare in the U.S. accounts for almost 18% of GDP, and that is expected to rise to 20% by the year 2025.
+Spending on healthcare in the U.S. accounts for almost 18% of GDP, and that figure is expected to rise to 20% by the year 2025.
 That’s why Investopedia named healthcare as one of the five industries driving the entire U.S. economy.
-What that growth means on the ground is constant and increasing demand for qualified workers.
-There are shortages of employees in many allied health fields.
-That means the chances of landing a job with your certification quickly are very high – important to know if you are going to invest time and resources in further education.

 For those considering NHA certification to help job prospects, here is a closer look at four key certifications they provide.